-Please follow this link to the BBKA Swarm Idetification to confirm you have a swarm of honey bees before contacting us.
+Please follow this link to the BBKA Swarm Identification to confirm you have a swarm of honey bees before contacting us.

 Swarming is the natural process by which colonies of honey bees increase their numbers.
-If you see a swarm please contact our local swarm liaison co-ordinators, the local authority or the police – who will contact a local beekeeper to collect the swarm.
+If you see a swarm please refer to the with a postcode to the directory below.

 The characteristic loud hum from a swirling swarm of bees is one of nature’s striking phenomena.
 A swarm commonly settles as a ball hanging from a bush or tree before moving on when a new permanent nest site has been found.